McDonnell Douglas F-4 Phantom II non-U.S. operators: F-4J(UK) (Phantom F.3)

 The deployment of a squadron of Phantom FGR.2s to the Falkland Islands after the 1982 War left a gap in the RAF's air defences.
 With the Tornado ADV still some years from operational service, the RAF purchased 15 second-hand former U.S. Navy F-4J aircraft, chosen from among the best stored at Davis-Monthan Air Force Base and upgraded to a level almost equal to the F-4S.
 Although they were officially designated as the Phantom F.3, this was rarely used, instead being generally referred to as the F-4J(UK).
 The main difference was the absence of combat slats as requested by the RAF, since they were considered to be a "source of drag".

 This also simplified the training of RAF crews as slats were not fitted to other RAF Phantoms.
 The aircraft were totally overhauled at Naval Air Station North Island and fitted with AWG-10B radar (having Skyflash missile guidance capability, with monopulse I band sensor), smokeless engines and provision for Skyflash missiles.
 The first F-4J(UK) was delivered to the RAF on 2 August 1984 and from there RAF crews delivered the aircraft to the UK after training.

 They entered service with No. 74 Squadron (Tiger Squadron), based at RAF Wattisham in the air-defence role.
 Crews liked the aircraft, and generally rated them better than the Spey-equipped FGR.2s.
 They had a slower rate of climb due to the less-powerful engines, but they were also 1,670 lb lighter and able, at altitude, to reach higher speeds (Mach 2.3 at 45,000 ft, compared to Mach 2.1 at 36,000 ft).
 The radar was also praised: "engines are good and the radar is excellent" in the words of a pilot.
 Despite their age and the lack of combat slats these aircraft served well until being phased out in January 1991 in favour of surplus Phantom FGR.2s, before the Phantom was finally retired in 1992.

 After 25 years of service the Phantoms ended their RAF career: as a result of the Options for Change military budget reduction in 1990, it was decided to phase out the Phantom.
+Originally to be used until 2003, it was set back to 1992.
 These aircraft were designed for a lifetime of only 1,000 hours but were pushed to 5,800 hours, many of them flown at low-level.
 First units to disband were the RAF Wildenrath-based 19 and 92 Squadrons, which were the last air defence units to serve in RAF Germany, followed by 56 Squadron in May 1992.
 The last Phantom squadron, 74 Squadron was disbanded on 1 October 1992.